top of page

 • To withdraw submitted abstracts, contact authors can click on "Withdraw submission" at the online abstract submission webpage, or contact the AASP2023 Secretariat (eduhk-aasp2023@eduhk.hk).

 • Live Hybrid Mode: At submission time, the mode of presentation (online or in-person) does not need to be decided.
-At time of registration (mid-April; please check website for registration deadline), presenters can decide if they will opt for online-only or in-person presentation.
+At the time of registration (mid-April; please check the website for the registration deadline), presenters can decide if they will opt for an online-only or in-person presentation.
 Note that while we will try to make reasonable accommodations for online presenters in other time zones, presenters should be prepared to present “live” during the conference presentation programme, Hong Kong time, 9am-6pm, July 13-15.

 Submission Types